-The Early Career Framework (ECF) comes into force in September 2021.
-Within the framework, schools must provide comprehensive training and support programmes aligned to all areas within the Teachers’ Standards for what we used to call NQTs and NQTS +1 - now renamed as Early Career Teachers (ECTs).
-This additional year of support comes with some additional funding to cover mentoring time (£2100 per pair of mentor and NQT+1/ ECT).
+The Early Career Framework (ECF) came into force in September 2021.
+Within the framework, schools must provide comprehensive training alongside a nationwide support programme aligned to all areas within the Teachers’ Standards for what we used to call NQTs and NQTS +1 now renamed as Early Career Teachers (ECTs).
+This additional year of support comes with some additional funding to cover mentoring time (£2100 per pair of mentors and NQT+1/ ECT).

-Within the ECF the Teachers’ Standards have been broken down into specific statements to guide beginning teachers’ knowledge and application of teaching skills.
+Within the ECF the Teachers’ Standards have been placed under umbrellas called Behaviour Management, Pedagogy, Curriculum, Assessment and Professional Behaviours.
+Each of these are broken down into specific statements to guide the ECTs knowledge and application of teaching skills.
 Early career teachers will work through this body of knowledge and guided practice as part of their ongoing training during their ECT years.

 The ECF significantly raises the profile of mentoring in schools.
 Mentors are regarded as experts able to guide and support beginning teachers to fully understand and develop their professional role.